jexnator/starter-academic/content/post/WeeklyBlog/index.md

 ## 09/01/21 - 09/03/21
 <p align="justify">
 This week Yonea an me learned how an offer should look like.
 First we got some theorie inputs about how to write an offer correctly.
-Then i started with the first task.
+Then I started with the first task.
 The goal was to create two PC offers for Yonea with her personal requirements including the desired budget.
 She was looking for a gamer pc with associated peripherals.
 I tried to configurate the two PCs on my own, how we learned it in the hardware modul.
 During this I had to realize that creating an offer can be difficult, if you would match all requirements depending on the price.<br>

 Yonea did also the same for me.
-I searched a portable workstation for CAD and CAM softwares, which i can use in the office and also in a production environment.
+I searched a portable workstation for CAD and CAM softwares, which I can use in the office and also in a production environment.
 After that we discused our founded solutions together and decided us for the preferred hardware.<br>

 The next thing was to explore the versioning tool Git.
 The tool is absolutely important if multiple programmes work together on the similar project.
-After i readed trough the theorie block i started with the first task.
+After I readed trough the theorie block, I started with the first task.
 The goal was to create a new repository on Github, to clone it to your local folder, to create a new branch and merge it then to the master branch.
 By the way Rafael Wicht gave me some important advices and illustrated them with some practical examples on Github.
 ![Github](github.jpg "<b>Github |</b> Unsplash: Yancy Min")